MicrosoftDocs/win32/desktop-src/Msi/originaldatabase.md

-﻿---
+---
-Description: 'The Windows Installer sets the OriginalDatabase property to the path of the installation database used to launch the installation.' ms.assetid: '985c70a4-1575-4226-a8c2-a7a21f7a0dbd'
+Description: The Windows Installer sets the OriginalDatabase property to the path of the installation database used to launch the installation. ms.assetid: 985c70a4-1575-4226-a8c2-a7a21f7a0dbd
 title: OriginalDatabase property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # OriginalDatabase property